f9webltd/laravel-meta/README.md

 #### Meta title

 The package ensures a meta tag is always present.
-Omitting a title will force the package to guess one.
+Omitting a title will force the package to guess one based upon the current named route or uri.

-Two methods available, `route` (based on the current named route) and `uri` (the default, based on the raw uri segments).

-The guessing method is configurable via the `f9web-laravel-meta.title-guessor.method` configuration value.
+The set the preferred method, edit the `f9web-laravel-meta.title-guessor.method` configuration value.

-Using the `uri` method, the meta title for `uri` `/orders/create` would be "Orders - Create".
+##### `uri` method sample

+- if the uri is `/orders/create` thr guessed title is "Orders - Create"
-Similarly, the `uri` `/orders/9999/edit` would generate the title "Orders - 9999 - Edit".
+- if the uri is `/orders/9999/edit` thr guessed title is "Orders - 9999 - Edit"

-Using the `route` method, slightly different titles are generated, minus parameters.
+##### `route` method sample

-The route name `users.create` would generate 'Users - Create' and `users.index` would generate "Users".
+- current named route is `users.create`, guessed title 'Users - Create'
+- current named route is `users.index`, guessed title 'Users'

-Title guessing can be disabled by adjusting the `f9web-laravel-meta.title-guessor.enabled` configuration value.
+This behaviour can be disabled via editing the `f9web-laravel-meta.title-guessor.enabled` configuration value.

-This automatic resolution is extremely useful in large applications, where it would be otherwise cumbersome to set metadata for every controller method.
+This automatic resolution is useful in large applications, where it would be otherwise cumbersome to set metadata for every controller method.

 ##### Appending text to the meta title